basp/hellmoo/mapper/README.md

 ## mapper module
 This mapper is inspired by the **TinTin++** mapper which works really well for HellMOO.
 I wanted something similar for **Mudlet** so I started to translate the API to Lua.

+NOTE: The mapper documentation is kinda old, not that good and a bit outdated as well perhaps.
+Feel free to experiment with it but there's still some rough edges around this thing.

 **HellMOO** already includes fabulous maps so why would you need this is the first place?
 There's multiple reasons.
 The client map is a lot faster than using `lmap` for instance.
 You can easily annotate the client map with meta-data that is customized to your playstyle.
 You can share maps and tweak their layout and also you can correlate various aspects such as paths to named rooms and for example associating commands with rooms upon entry and/or exit.

 There's a lot of things you can do with a client map that you can't do with a server side map.
 And the goal of this mapping script is to be a bridge between **HellMOO** and the **Mudlet** mapper API.